-To select any setting such as a clock, sound adjusting, or the compass (if equipped), press the MENU button with the ignition switch in the ACCESSORY (I) or ON (II) position.
+To select any setting such as the clock, sound adjusting, or the compass (if equipped), press the MENU button.
+To use any audio system function, the ignition switch must be in the ACCESSORY (I) or ON (II) position.
 You can select the item by turning the selector knob.
 To go back to the previous display, press the RETURN button.